Peter Hollens: Personal life

-Hollens is married to Evynne Hollens (née Smith), co-founder of the a cappella group Divisi.
+In 2007, Hollens married Evynne Hollens (née Smith), co-founder of the a cappella group Divisi.
 Evynne has her own YouTube channel, posting music videos, occasionally collaborating with her husband.
 She co-wrote a musical called "Milagro", which was first performed in 2018.
 The couple performed in their first Broadway show, Home for the Holidays, in November 2017.
-They have two sons named Ashland (born 2014) and Saylor (born 2018).
+They have two sons named Ashland (b.
+2014) and Saylor (b.
+2018).